HamedAlemo/advanced-geo-python/lectures/18_vector.md

 JSON is a lightweight, text-based, language-independent data interchange format.
 As a result, you can create and edit GeoJSON files in any text editor software.

 You can open these files in VS Code.
 There are multiple extensions in VS Code (such as *Geo Data Viewer*) which you can use to visualize GeoJSON in VS Code.
-You can certainly open then in QGIS as well.
+You can certainly open them in QGIS as well.

+The website [geojson.io](https://geojson.io/) is also a very good and handy tool to create new GeoJSON files, visualize existing ones, or convert to/from GeoJSON format.

 In the next lecture, you will learn how to work with geospatial vector data in Python.